Marcus Belke

 Ailance is therefore Integrated risk management platform designed: You control data protection, Compliance and risk management in a centralized environment.
 In addition companies can put together the SaaS solutions they need on a modular basis and without programming to your requirements.
 On the Ailance platform, for example, you can use existing solutions such as the digital Processing directory (Ailance RoPA) or the Data protection impact assessment (Ailance DSFA).
 And because governance today also includes AI, there is also Ailance AI governance a solution for managing AI projects centrally, in an audit-proof and legally compliant manner.
 If required, you can also build your own complete solutions.

-If you have particularly individual requirements (e.g. group structures, international rollouts or company-specific workflows), the Ailance the approach of using its own data protection, compliance or risk management tools. via drag-and-drop without a classic development project.
+If you have particularly individual requirements (e.g. group structures, international rollouts or company-specific workflows), the Ailance in addition, the approach of establishing its own data protection, Compliance- or risk management tools via drag-and-drop without a classic development project.

 The platform unfolds its full potential when technology and consulting come together.
 This is exactly where 2B Advice to: As a consulting partner, 2B Advice supports you with, among other things external Data Protection Officer, the establishment of professional data protection management, Awareness-raising and training measures, Audits and support with the Order data processing.